Skip to content

 The context matters here.
 Heat, 94% humidity, and naturally responsive heart rate all raised the physiological cost of the run, so part of the drift is understandable.
 Even so, the best follow-up is absorption: keep the next run truly easy and let this session count as the week's main quality signal.

-Carry forward.
+Takeaway.
 Good tempo signal and good motivation, but the main lesson is still control.
 In tough conditions, staying inside the target matters more than proving extra speed late.